slemal/slemal/README.md

 - 👀 I’m interested in Mathematics, Logic, Computer Science, Sciences in general.
 - 🎓 I'm studying for a Bachelor's degree in Mathematics.
 - 🌱 I’m currently learning Lisp and C++.
-- 💬 I can code in Python, C, Java, R, Assembly and the Wolfram Language.
+- 💬 I can code in Python, C, Java, R, x86 assembly and the Wolfram Language.
 - 📫 You can reach me through LinkedIn or by email.

 <!---